Tortoise-Community/Tortoise-BOT/README.md

 * Custom error handler, custom paginator.

-* Security system that block members posting other guild invites & monitors editing/deleting messages and has basic support for detecting bad words
+* Security system that block members posting other guild invites & monitors editing/deleting messages and has basic support for detecting bad words.

-* Custom socket API for website -> bot communication, this way the website can verify members, send custom messages, get member data directly from the bot, signal cache updates etc
+* Custom socket API for website -> bot communication, this way the website can verify members, send custom messages, get member data directly from the bot, signal cache updates etc.

 * Custom DM commands, message the bot and you will get option (depending if they are enabled, all of them can be disabled on need) to make suggestion, event code submission, bug report or initialize  mod-mail.

-* Custom API communication for bot -> website API so we can debug verifications/member data or approve/deny/delete suggestions, get rules etc
+* Custom API communication for bot -> website API so we can debug verifications/member data or approve/deny/delete suggestions, get rules etc.

 * Custom self-assignable roles upon reaction on message.